 Employees have witnessed a variety of unexplained occurrences over the years.
 Including doors opening and/or closing by themselves, the radio switching on or off, and sightings of figures in the bathrooms, long after the bar has closed and the patrons have all left.

-Local paranormal teams have carried out investigations here and have concluded that it is indeed one of the most haunted locations in Charlotte NC!
+Local paranormal teams have carried out investigations here and have concluded that it is indeed one of the most haunted locations in Charlotte, and perhaps even one of the most haunted in NC!